Dhia609/Sidebar/README.md

 # Sidebar
-A simple responsive PHP admin dashboard layout with collapsible sidebar
+A simple responsive admin dashboard sidebar built with HTML, CSS, and JavaScript.